RuleWorld/BNGTutorial/README.md

 : Simple binding model with modifed `method` option to `simulate` command to demonstrate `ssa` method for performing stochastic simulation.

 [`AB.bngl`](AB/AB.bngl)
 : Simple binding model re-factored to used structured molecules with binding sites and a binding rule that adds or deletes a bond.
+Things to notice:
+* Contact Map panel in RuleBender shows Molecule and Component interactions.
+* Clicking tabs associated with Obervables shows Patterns and corresponding mathces.

 ![Flagman](images/Flagman.gif)